awsdocs/aws-encryption-sdk-docs/doc_source/c-examples.md

 Step 1: Construct the keyring\.
 Create a KMS keyring for encryption\.
 The keyring in this example is configured with one CMK, but you can configure a KMS keyring with multiple CMKs, including CMKs in different AWS Regions and different accounts\.
-When you specify an AWS KMS CMK for a keyring, you must use the Amazon Resource Name \(ARN\) of the CMK\.
+When you specify an AWS KMS CMK for a keyring in the AWS Encryption SDK for C, you must use the Amazon Resource Name \(ARN\) of the CMK\.
 In an encryption keyring, you can specify the key ARN or alias ARN\.
 In a decryption keyring, you must use the key ARN\.
 For help finding the key ARN, see [Finding the Key ID and ARN](https://docs.aws.amazon.com/kms/latest/developerguide/viewing-keys.html#find-cmk-id-arn) in the *AWS Key Management Service Developer Guide*\.
 To find the alias ARN, use the [ListAliases](https://docs.aws.amazon.com/kms/latest/APIReference/API_ListAliases.html) API\.
 When you create a keyring with multiple CMKs, you specify the CMK that is used to generate and encrypt the plaintext data key, and an optional array of additional CMKs that encrypt the same plaintext data key\.
 In this case, we specify only the generator CMK\.
 Before running this code, replace the example key ARN with a valid one\.